Dylan Moran: Career

+Moran began touring his most recent standup show, We Got This, in November 2021, touring Ireland and the UK in 2022 and Europe, Australia and New Zealand in 2023.
+In 2025, he made his Shakesperian debut as the fool Touchstone in Ralph Fiennes' production of As You Like It at the Theatre Royal, Bath.

 Awards and commendations

 At the Edinburgh Festival Fringe, he won the 'So You Think You're Funny?
 Award' in 1993, and the Perrier Award in 1996.
 He later dismissed the latter as "a load of media rubbish," stating Bill Bailey deserved it more.

 A popular poll commissioned by Channel 4 ranked him the 14th-greatest comedy stand-up.
 Moran was declared "the greatest comedian, living or dead" by the French newspaper Le Monde in July 2007.
 He has also twice won the BAFTA TV Award for Best Situation Comedy, both for Black Books.

 Personal life

 Moran married his wife Elaine in 1997.
 They lived in Edinburgh with their two children.
 In 2022, Moran and Elaine divorced.

 Moran quit smoking in 2014 and became teetotal in 2018, but has since resumed drinking.